Home office and your lifestyle

 Sometimes a home office can make you feel isolated and lonely.
-This can be particularly so if you have been used to an office environment with plenty of people around you.
-If you are a person that likes people around, this can be addressed by identifying people who can provide you with social interaction as required.
+It can be particularly so if you have been used to an office environment with plenty of people around you.
+If you are a person who likes people around, it can be addressed by identifying people who can provide you with social interaction as required.
 Have them drop in, or arrange to have a regular coffee break with them.

 Stay healthy while working from home

 I have worked from my home for over 25 years.
-It is fantastic for my concentration and productivity and it saves me much travel time.
-It has been important to adjust my routines to stay healthy .
+It is fantastic for my concentration and productivity, and it saves me much travel time.
+It has been essential to adjust my routines to stay healthy.

-Food supply including snacks is also important in the home office.
-Research tell us that there are certain things that you can start eating that will improve your brain health and functioning, so you can stay sharp and on top of your workload.
+Food supply including snacks is also essential in the home office.
+Research tells us that there are certain things that you can start eating that will improve your brain health and functioning, so you can stay sharp and on top of your workload.
 It can be tempting to reach for things you know aren’t healthy.
 At home, you’re not tempted by the office’s catered meals, birthday cakes, and free snacks.
-On the other hand, you’re surrounded by the food in your own kitchen all day.
-The good news is that healthier options are actually easy-to-find.
+On the other hand, you’re surrounded by the food in your kitchen all day.
+The good news is that healthier options are easy-to-find.

 You probably have some of them within reach right now

 - Nuts and seeds